Melanoma: Pathophysiology

 The earliest stage of melanoma starts when melanocytes begin out-of-control growth.
 Melanocytes are found between the outer layer of the skin (the epidermis) and the next layer (the dermis).
 This early stage of the disease is called the radial growth phase, when the tumor is less than 1 mm thick, and spreads at the level of the basal epidermis.
 Because the cancer cells have not yet reached the blood vessels deeper in the skin, it is very unlikely that this early-stage melanoma will spread to other parts of the body.
 If the melanoma is detected at this stage, then it can usually be completely removed with surgery.

 When the tumor cells start to move in a different direction – vertically up into the epidermis and into the papillary dermis – cell behaviour changes dramatically.

 The next step in the evolution is the invasive radial growth phase, in which individual cells start to acquire invasive potential.
 From this point on, melanoma is capable of spreading.
 The Breslow's depth of the lesion is usually less than 1 mm, while the Clark level is usually 2.

-The vertical growth phase (VGP) following is invasive melanoma.
+The vertical growth phase (VGP) following invasive melanoma.
 The tumor becomes able to grow into the surrounding tissue and can spread around the body through blood or lymph vessels.
 The tumor thickness is usually more than 1 mm, and the tumor involves the deeper parts of the dermis.

 The host elicits an immunological reaction against the tumor during the VGP, which is judged by the presence and activity of the tumor infiltrating lymphocytes (TILs).
 These cells sometimes completely destroy the primary tumor; this is called regression, which is the latest stage of development.
 In certain cases, the primary tumor is completely destroyed and only the metastatic tumor is discovered.
 About 40% of human melanomas contain activating mutations affecting the structure of the B-Raf protein, resulting in constitutive signaling through the Raf to MAP kinase pathway.

-An insult common to most cancers is damage to DNA.
+A cause common to most cancers is damage to DNA.
 UVA light mainly causes thymine dimers.
 UVA also produces reactive oxygen species and these inflict other DNA damage, primarily single-strand breaks, oxidized pyrimidines and the oxidized purine 8-oxoguanine (a mutagenic DNA change) at 1/10, 1/10, and 1/3rd the frequencies of UVA-induced thymine dimers, respectively.